-Sweet almond oil is one of the most well-known massage oils among massage specialists.
-Extracted from almonds, sweet almond oil is light yellow in color.
+Sweet almond oil is one of the most well-known essential oils for massage among massage specialists.
+Extracted from almonds, sweet almond oil is light yellow.

 It’s a bit oily, which allows hands and fingers to glide very easily over skin.
 Sweet almond oil is absorbed fairly quickly, but it is not so quickly that you need to keep reapplying it.

-Viva Sweet almond oil is known as a classic base oil for the majority therapists, it’s full of 100% Sweet Almond oil.
-It’s Non allergenic so it usually doesn’t irritate skin.
-However people who have nut allergies are probably recommended to avoid using almond oil, in order to try a patch test first.
+Viva Sweet almond oil is known as a classic base oil for the majority of therapists, it’s full of 100% Sweet Almond oil.
+It’s Non-allergenic so it usually doesn’t irritate the skin.
+However, people who have nut allergies are probably recommended to avoid using almond oil, to try a patch test first.

-Even if you think of coconut oil as a white solid oil, however when heated coconut oil is really a non-greasy, light, liquid oil.
+Even if you think of coconut oil as white solid oil, however when heated coconut oil is a non-greasy, light, liquid oil.

-Melrose also supplies “MCT – medium chain triglycerides” which is fractionated coconut oil – a light, non greasy, liquid oil.
-It is called fractionated coconut oil because it comes with basically fraction of the whole oil.
-The long-chain triglycerides have already been removed, leaving only the medium chain triglycerides.
+Melrose also supplies “MCT – medium-chain triglycerides” which is fractionated coconut oil – a light, non-greasy, liquid oil.
+It is called fractionated coconut oil because it comes with basically a fraction of the whole oil.
+The long-chain triglycerides have already been removed, leaving only the medium-chain triglycerides.

 Jojoba has a very long shelf-life, so it will be a good choice if you do not apply it regularly.
 It’s very well absorbed, which makes it a favorite provider oil for aromatherapy.
 Jojoba is normally not irritating to skin.